pedrozudo/oru-dgx/README.md

 ```sh
 mkdir -p ~/mount/datafactory
 ```
 Now you can simply use the following command to mount the remote directory onto your local machine.
-Note that you need to be on the oru.se network for this (either physically or via VPN)
+Note that you need to be on the oru.se network for this (either physically or via VPN).
 ```sh
 sshfs username@10.1.115.65:/mnt/dgx_001/aiqu_data/users/username/ ~/mount/datafactory
 ```